BnMcG/RoboVac-Workbench/README.md

 running the Eufy app and performing a few actions.
 You can then grep for a string like "localCode" - it should be a 16 character code.

+## Tools used
+[pbtk](https://github.com/marin-m/pbtk) used to reverse engineer proto definitions from compiled Protobuf files.

+[jadx](https://github.com/skylot/jadx) used to decompile the Eufy Home app and analyse how it interacts with the RoboVac.

 ## Acknowledgements
 Thanks to @mjg59's work on decrypting packets from Eufy devices.
 See it in action here: [google/python-lakeside](https://github.com/google/python-lakeside)